tfcbot/fs-template/docs/auth.md

 };
 ```

+By default this is left blank and for you to implement.

 ### 2. User Authentication

 The user signs in using Clerk's authentication UI.
 Clerk handles the authentication process and creates a session.